godotengine/godot-docs/getting_started/step_by_step/intro_to_the_editor_interface.rst

 |image7|

-When the folder path is correct you'll see a green checkmark.
+When the folder path is correct, you'll see a green checkmark.

 |image8|

 Your first look at Godot’s editor
 ---------------------------------

 Welcome to Godot!
-With your project open you should see the editor’s interface with the 3d viewport active.
+With your project open, you should see the editor’s interface with the 3D viewport active.
 You can change the current workspace at the top of the interface.
-Click on 2d to switch to the 2d workspace.
+Click on 2D to switch to the 2D workspace.

 |image9|